 Engaging teens and young adults in caring for our parks

-There are thousands of opportunities for high school, college, and graduate school students to work with the National Park Service.
-Many of these jobs are filled at the park level—so contact the park that interests you—but others are advertised and recruited nationally by the National Park Service or in partnership with several national organizations.
+There are many opportunities for youth and young adults 15-30 years old and verterans up to age 35 to work with the National Park Service.
+Many of these developmental opportunities and jobs are filled at the park level—so contact the park that interests you—but others are advertised and recruited nationally by the National Park Service or in partnership with youth and veteran serving organizations. .

-We welcome the interest and involvement of the next generation who will help us care for our nation's environment and preserve it's history.
+We welcome the interest and engagement of the next generation of stewards who will care for our nation's natural and cultural resources and preserve our rich legacy.

 The Historically Black Colleges and Universities Internship Program (HBCUI)